LuisAssis24/mediflow-clinic-management/README.md

 # MediFlow

-Desktop application developed as part of the Applied Application Development module in the Information Technologies programme at the University of Aveiro.
+Desktop application developed as part of the Applied Application Development module in the Information Technologies course at the University of Aveiro.
 The system centralises scheduling, clinical records, and credential management for a medical clinic, through a Java Swing interface backed by a MySQL database.

 ## Overview